-Janet Evans began to swim at age two.
+Janet Evans began to swim at age 2.
 She was a natural in the pool.
 And while she developed an unorthodox windmill motion and was short in stature compared to most elite swimmers of her generation, Evans will be long remembered as one of the best freestyle swimmers ever.

-By the end of her career, Evans won five Olympic medals (four gold) and set 45 national titles and set seven world records.
+By the end of her career, Evans won five Olympic medals (four golds) and set 45 national titles and set seven world records.
 Most impressively, her world records in the 400-, 800- and 1,500-meter freestyle races stood for 19, 20 and 21 years, respectively.

 Swimming World magazine named her Female World Swimmer of the Year three times and she also won the Sullivan Award as the nation’s top amateur athlete.

 Evans rose to prominence less than one month after her 17th birthday.
-As her senior year of high school was starting, Evans traveled to the Seoul 1988 Olympic Games and brought home three gold medals: in the 400- and 800-meter freestyle events and the 400-meter medley.
+As her senior year of high school was starting, Evans traveled to the Seoul 1988 Olympic Games and brought home three gold medals: in the 400- and 800-meter freestyle events and the 400 medley.

 Four years later, at the Barcelona 1992 Olympic Games, Evans again captured gold in the 800 free and silver in the 400 free.
 She would win those two events 12 times each at the national championships, the most ever in one event by any American swimmer.

 Her final competition was the Atlanta 1996 Olympic Games – where she did not medal but still left with one final memorable moment.
 It was Evans who carried the Olympic Torch in the Opening Ceremony and handed it off to Muhammad Ali to light the Olympic Flame.